mgp/book-notes/staff-engineer.markdown

 * At some point, increasing your visibility is likely reducing the opportunities for others to create visibility for themselves.
 * If you identify a lack of visibility is likely to hold you back in the promotion process, work to clear that threshold, but not much further.

+#### Deciding to switch companies

+* Sometimes the best way to get a desired title is to switch companies.
+* Software engineers aren't as likely to stay at the same company for their entire careers as other professions.

+##### What's the right decision for you?

+* Circumstances can vary greatly depending on personal situation such as family, location, visas, and other factors.
+* Some advice must be discounted with personal situations.

+##### Why leaving works

+* Your current company knows most about your work and capabilities, though in practice it doesn't necessarily lead to a staff promotion.
+* There can be current constraints such as: budget, attribution of work, sponsorship, and visibility.
+* Interviewing allows you to specifically find a role with your desired title, qualifications, and has the sponsorship of the hiring manager.
+* Leaving may allow you to leave behind any rut or baggage from previous roles.
+* At some level there are connections or "back-channel references" that can follow you from job to job.

+##### Things to try before leaving

+* Try exploring internal positions first.
+This allows you to more easily bring a reputation with you.
+* If experiencing burnout, you may be able to negotiate a paid or unpaid sabbatical to recharge.

+##### Leaving without a job

+* Checklist to consider leaving without a job due to burnout:
+  * Does your visa support this?
+  * Are you financially secure for at least a year without working?
+  * Do you work in an area with lots of opportunities or are you flexible to relocate?
+  * Do you interview well?
+Can you explain why you took a gap in working?
+  * Do you have positive references?
+* If all of the above are true, it may be worth leaving as a personal sabbatical.

+##### Taking the plunge

+* If close to staff, there is likely a company out there that will give you the title.
+* If you want to stay and get the title, be more intentional about getting the promotion.

+#### Finding the right company

+* Picking the right company for you will have a large impact on your ability to get a staff plus role.

+##### Find a place that disproportionately values you

+* A company that needs your skill set immediately will have high value for your contributions.
+* If a company values your incidentals rather than contributions it can be a recipe for frustration.

+##### Meritocrats and proceduralists

+* Companies are often merit based leading to a small inner circle of individuals of similar beliefs.
+The other possibility is one of a more fairness or structure based approach.
+* Neither type of company has a better chance of propelling you into a staff plus role, though it greatly depends on your identity and that of existing staff.

+##### Archetypes

+* Reaching out to existing staff and getting a feel for the work they do gives you the best vision into how the company may value you.
+* It can take scaling engineering to 1000s of people before fully covering staff archetypes.

+##### Growth

+* There can be a lack of room for growth in certain companies.
+* Some companies may grow faster, though they can be more stressful to work in.

+##### Sponsorship

+* Getting a staff plus role, requires sponsorship.
+For a new company it is likely the hiring manager that needs to believe in you.
+* Internally the sponsor should be someone you've work well with before.
+* It can be considered toxic when sponsorship is used to bring along former coworkers to new teams.
+* An external presence has implicit sponsorship.

+##### Durability

+* It's important to consider: will the company exist a few years from now when you'd be ready for the staff plus promotion?
+* Be with a company where you align with their vision and goals.

+##### Pace

+* Sometimes you're looking for faster paced rolls.
+Sometimes you're looking for a slower paced roll.
+* Try to understand the pace you'd be expected to function at before you accept the role.

+#### Interviewing for Staff-plus roles

+* Interviewing for staff-plus roles can be different than senior, but can also be the same.
+Often the steps are less clear though.

+##### Draw your lines

+* The staff plus phase of your career can span 20 years, but the direction will likely come down to a few key decisions.
+* Before the interview, try to figure out what is right for you.
+* Some staff plus interviewees will not practice code beforehand.
+Make sure that you align your interview expectations with career expectations.

+##### Debug the process

+* Feel free to ask for more details about the interview process.
+* Before the interviews, it's important to understand:
+  * What are the interview formats?
+What are the evaluating for?
+  * Do any of the interviews need prep?
+  * Who are the interviewers?
+* Use these questions to figure out if the possible offer will be right for you.
+* Do not get pulled into a role that would not fit your career goals.

+##### Finish well

+* Send followup questions and brief any references.

+#### Negotiating your offer

+* Offers are often generated in a formulaic way.
+* There is an expectation around negotiating while also not crossing over an unspoken threshold.
+* Some negotiation can happen for higher roles in pieces often not negotiated on.
+For example: stock vesting timelines.
+Finalizing a senior staff higher will have more flexibility than lower roles.
+* Be strategic in your negotiations.
+Be able to say why a request is important to you in a good narrative.